rohan-v8rma/Tech-Tips/Networking/README.md

 Content negotiation refers to mechanisms defined as a part of [`HTTP`](#http-hypertext-transfer-protocol) that make it possible to ***serve*** different versions of a document (or more generally, representations of a resource) at the same URI, so that [user agents](https://github.com/rohan-verma19/javascripting#user-agent) can specify which version fits their capabilities the best.

 One classical use of this mechanism is to serve an image in GIF or PNG format, so that a browser that CANNOT display PNG images (e.g. **MS Internet Explorer 4**), will be served the GIF version.

+## IP Spoofing

+Spoofing is a specific type of cyber-attack in which someone attempts to use a computer, device, or network to trick other computer networks by pretending to be a legitimate entity.

+IP spoofing is the creation of Internet Protocol (IP) packets which have a modified source address in order to hide the identity of the sender, to impersonate another computer system, or both.

+It is a technique often used by bad actors to invoke [DDoS](#distributed-denial-of-service-ddos-attack) attacks against a target device or the surrounding infrastructure.

+## What is a Bot?

+An Internet bot, or simply bot, is a software application that runs automated tasks (scripts) over the Internet, usually with the intent to imitate human activity on the Internet, such as messaging, on a large scale.

+An Internet bot plays the client role in a client–server model whereas the server role is usually played by web servers.

+Internet bots are able to perform tasks, that are simple and repetitive, much faster than a person could ever do.

+The most extensive use of bots is for web crawling, in which an automated script fetches, analyzes and files information from web servers.

+### Botnet

+A botnet is a group of Internet-connected devices, each of which runs one or more bots.

+Botnets can be used to perform Distributed Denial-of-Service (DDoS) attacks, steal data, send spam, and allow the attacker to access the device and its connection.

 ## Packets